Pitt People Changing the World

 James Cook, associate director of Pitt's Asian Studies Center, has been named as a Distinguished Overseas Educator by China's Ministry of Education.
 His work brings together Chinese and U.S. researchers to solve critical environmental and public health issues in northwestern China.
 Cook has completed several grants sponsored by the United States' National Science Foundation and the China Medical Board in cooperation with the Center for Historical Environment and Socioeconomic Development of Northwest China and the Center for Experimental Economics Education at Shaanxi Normal University.

 Nicole Constable, director of Pitt's Asian Studies Center and professor of anthropology, is schduled to be the keynote speaker at the Gendered Regimes in Migration conference at Switzerland's University of Geneva in June 2015.
-Constable was also the keynote speaker at the University of Toronto's Gender, Migration and the Work Care Project 1st Annual Conference, Feb.
-28-March 2, 2014.
+Constable was also the keynote speaker at the University of Toronto's Gender, Migration and the Work Care Project 1st Annual Conference in 2014.

 While participating in an European Union-funded conference in Turkey in spring 2014, Professor Louise Comfort of Pitt's Graduate School of Public and International Affairs (GSPIA) made a reconnaissance visit to the site of a huge mining fire in Soma, in Western Turkey.
 A world-renowned expert on disaster management and response, Comfort (with the help of a GSPIA alumnus as research assistant and translator) conducted interviews with local and national personnel.
-The field study was supported by grants from GSPIA, Pitt's European Union Center of Excellence, METU, and the National Science Foundation.
 At the request of the Turkish government, Comfort served on the officlal team that reviewed the national disaster plan for Turkey to make recommendations for redesign.

 B. Guy Peters received an honorary doctorate—his fourth—from Belgium's Katholieke Universiteit on Feb.
 2, 2015.
 During the conferring ceremony, Peters was described as "the most eminent public administration scholar of our time" and an "expert in American government, a leading comparativist, a much-read interpretor and creator of administrative paradigms, and a prolific author of profound research and engaging prose."
-Peters, the Maurice Falk Professor of American Governance in Pitt's Department of Political Science, has written and edited more than 70 books and has written numerous articles and founded several leading journals, including the European Political Science Review and Governance, an International Journal of Policy, Administration and Institutions.
+Peters, the Maurice Falk Professor of American Governance in Pitt's Department of Political Science, has written and edited more than 70 books; he also has written numerous articles and founded several leading journals.